-To get started with AWS Chatbot, go to the AWS Chatbot console, perform a configuration with Slack or Chime, and add AWS Chatbot to your channels or chat rooms.
+To get started with AWS Chatbot, go to the AWS Chatbot console, create a configuration for Slack or Chime, and add AWS Chatbot to your channels or chatrooms.

 Q: When should I use AWS Chatbot?

-AWS Chatbot helps your entire team to stay updated on and respond to operational events, security findings, or budget alerts for applications running in your AWS accounts.
-If your team uses a team chat application supported by AWS Chatbot, you can configure AWS Chatbot to publish notifications and run commands in a team channel or chat room where your entire team can see and quickly act on them.
-For example, you can set up CloudWatch alarms to go into a “Cloud DevOps” chat room where DevOps engineers can see alarms, discuss them, and retrieve diagnostic information immediately after events occur, discuss mitigation plans, and resolve alarms by configuring AWS resources or running AWS Systems Manager runbooks from the chat channel.
+AWS Chatbot helps your entire team stay updated on, respond to, and resolve operational events, security findings, and budget alerts for applications running in your AWS environment.
+If you use a chat application supported by AWS Chatbot, you can configure AWS Chatbot to publish notifications and run commands in a team channel or chatroom where your entire team can see and quickly act on them.
+For example, you can set up CloudWatch alarms to go into a “Cloud DevOps” chat channel where DevOps engineers can see alarms, retrieve diagnostic information immediately after events occur, discuss mitigation plans, and resolve alarms by configuring AWS resources or running AWS Systems Manager runbooks from the chat channel.

 Q: What’s the difference between AWS Chatbot and Amazon Lex?

-Amazon Lex provides the advanced deep learning capabilities of automatic speech recognition (ASR) for converting speech to text and natural language understanding (NLU) to recognize intent and build lifelike interactions.
-This lets you quickly and easily build your own sophisticated, natural language, conversational bots or “chatbots.”
-AWS Chatbot is a pre-built interactive agent designed to monitor and interact with your AWS resources (ChatOps).
-With AWS Chatbot you can securely receive alerts and request diagnostic information from services such as Amazon CloudWatch and AWS GuardDuty in your Slack channel or Amazon Chime chatroom.
+Amazon Lex provides the advanced deep learning capabilities of automatic speech recognition (ASR) for converting speech to text and natural language understanding (NLU) to recognize the intent and build lifelike interactions.
+This lets you quickly and easily build your own sophisticated, natural language conversational bots.

 Q: How much does AWS Chatbot cost?

 AWS Chatbot is available at no additional charge.
-You only pay for the AWS resources that are used with AWS Chatbot, such as Amazon Simple Notification Service (SNS) topics or Amazon CloudWatch alarms.
+You pay only for the AWS resources that are used with AWS Chatbot, such as Amazon Simple Notification Service (SNS) topics or Amazon CloudWatch alarms.